athul057/React/notes/intro.md

 </html>
 ```

-To sync it with react we have to first create the 'root' element by using the following command.
+To Sync it with react we have to first create the 'root' element by using the following command.

 ```javascript